openmedlab/MIS-FM/README.md

 <!-- give a introduction of your project -->
 ## Details

 The following figure shows an overview of our proposed method for pretraining with unannotated 3D medical images.
-We introduce a pretext task based on sudo-segmentation, where Volume Fusion is used  to generate paired images and segmentation labels to pretrain the 3D segmentation model, which can better match the downstream task of segmentation than existing SSL methods.
+We introduce a pretext task based on sudo-segmentation, where Volume Fusion is used  to generate paired images and segmentation labels to pretrain the 3D segmentation model, which can better match the downstream task of segmentation than existing Self-Supervised Learning (SSL) methods.

 <!-- Insert a pipeline of your algorithm here if got one -->
 <div align="center">